justanotherdot/justanotherdot/site/posts/bindings-are-cheap-managing-rightward-drift.md

 the functions in the `else` blocks above return `()`.
 When I look at the above code snippet I think "this code is always meant to succeed but with different results on the types of success".
-This code is always mapping `Some` and `None` to `()`, which doesn't tell the caller much besides "I did something."
+This code is always mapping `Some` and `None` to `()`, which doesn't tell the caller much besides "I might have done something."

 **A `None` implies the absence of something.
 If we want more information for _why_ the data we want isn't there we can use the `Err` variant on `Result`**.
-The intent with the `try` operator is to always allow a way to express this 'failure' back to the caller when it first happens; we should not assume we can go ahead safely with the subsequent code and return from the current function.
+The intent with the `try` (`?`) operator is to always allow a way to express this 'failure' back to the caller when it first happens; we should not assume we can go ahead safely with the subsequent code and return from the current function.

 A style I like to recommend to people is known by some as "newspaper article" style.
-Because Rust is an expression-oriented language which means we can `let`-bind to anything!
-Using the `try` (`?`) operator means we can write our fix as:
+Since Rust is an expression-oriented language we can `let`-bind to almost anything!
+This means we can write our fix as:

 ```
 let x = some_func()